catherine0422/MovieDatabase/README.md

 ## Installation

-1. Download the IMDB dataset and extract the folder into out root path.
+1. Download the IMDB dataset and extract the folder into our root path.

 2. Create a file named 'logFile.txt' in the log folder.